iliasam/stm32f429_vga_examples/README.md

 ![Alt text](schematic/ModuleSchematic.png?raw=true "Image")

 "ov7670_camera" - picture from OV7670 camera is displayed at VGA display.
+Written for SPL.

 "simple_vga_example" - display some simple patterns at VGA display.
+Written for SPL.

+"simple_vga_example_hal" - display some simple patterns at VGA display.
+Written for HAL.

 "sdcard_vga_example" - STM32F429 reads image from SD Card and show it at VGA display.
+Written for SPL.

 There are some photos of VGA display at "Photos" directory.